Project-HAMi/ascend-device-plugin/README.md

 ## Deployment

-Due to dependencies with HAMi, the deployment is integrated into the HAMi deployment, you need to set 'devices.ascend.enabled=true'.
-The device-plugin is automaticaly deployed.
+Due to dependencies with HAMi, you need to set 'devices.ascend.enabled=true' during HAMi installation.
 For more details ,see 'devices' section in values.yaml.

 ```yaml
 devices: